openalea/openalea.rtfd.io/doc/development/guidelines.md

 This approach is detailed in [`setuptools` documentation](https://setuptools.pypa.io/en/latest/userguide/datafiles.html#accessing-data-files-at-runtime).
 This approach should be prefered to a direct manipulation of the package’s \_\_file\_\_ attribute, as the later can fail if your data are ditributed via zip, egg or wheels.

-The recommended way of organising your data is to add a data folder in your package source folder, and add a generic MANIFEST.in file in the root of the package:
+The recommended way of organising your data is to add a data folder in your package source folder, and add a generic MANIFEST.in file at the root of the package:

 ```bash
 pkg_name